kiboschool/tk-intro-to-data/src/course-overview.md

 # Try Kibo: Intro to Data

-**Welcome to Intro to Data Science!** You are joining a global learning community dedicated to helping you learn and thrive in computer science.
+**Welcome to Intro to Data Science!** You are joining a global learning community dedicated to helping you learn and thrive in data science.

 <aside>